-Businesses in scope for Streamlined Energy and Carbon Reporting (SECR) will be starting to give serious consideration to how and what they are going to include in their upcoming Directors’ Report.
+Businesses in scope for Streamlined Energy and Carbon Reporting (SECR) are giving serious consideration to how and what they are going to include in their upcoming Directors’ Report.

 Who does SECR affect?

-If you have two or more of the following, then you’re probably in scope:
+If you meet two or more of the following criteria, then you’re probably in scope:

 - turnover of £36 million or more